Admissions - September 2022

 - Graduates of a Biotechnology Technician diploma may be eligible for admission into third year with a modified timetable of courses.
 Minimum averages apply.
 Applicants will be ranked based on an assessment of academic performance.
 Please apply to program 2386C.

-- Starting in fall 2020, students in this academic program are required to participate in the Lease Your Own Device (LYOD) program offered by Conestoga College.
+- Students in this academic program are required to participate in the Lease Your Own Device (LYOD) program offered by Conestoga College.

 - The academic requirements to be eligible for a co-op work term in a degree program are as follows: